zhang-xiaoru/zhang-xiaoru.github.io/_projects/stellarClass.md

 * Full classification on all multiplicity with labeling from 1 though 4

 ### Dataset preparation
-The quick examine on the data deistibution shows strang skewness in the data.
+The quick examine on the data destitution shows strong skewness in the data.
 The power transform and standardization are performed on data to remove the skewness.
 <div class="row">
     <div class="col-sm-8 offset-md-2 mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/projects/stellarClass/row_data.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/projects/stellarClass/raw_data.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>